 As you build your toys collection, aim to fill it with open-ended toys.

-These are the toys that most often support independent play in early childhood.
-Open-ended toys grow with children and though they fall in love with them at age 1, they continue to play with them (evolving that play) as they grow older.
+These are the toys that most often support independent play in early childhood, grow with children, and though they fall in love with them at age 1, they continue to play with them for years and years.

-Open-ended toys will help a one year old learn to imagine, create, and think.
-These toys help them learn to navigate the world, to act out social situations, problem solve, explore, learn, and develop.
+Open-ended toys will help a one-year-old learn to imagine, create, and think.
+They’ll help them learn to navigate the world, act out social situations, problem solve, explore, and learn.

 Open-ended toys are powerful.